Introduction to Object Storage

-Object Storage may be accessed through a RESTful API and through SoftLayer's Management Portal.
-Using the Management Portal allows for easy, point-and-click interactions with your account without making direct calls to the API.
-This training module reviews the basic interactions a user will make with Object Storage via SoftLayer's Management Portal.
+Object Storage may be accessed through a RESTful API and through SoftLayer's Web Portal.
+Using the Web Portal allows for easy, point-and-click interactions with your account without making direct calls to the API.
+This training module reviews the basic interactions a user will make with Object Storage via SoftLayer's Web Portal.

 How Object Storage Works

 Object Storage uses multiple servers and multiple drives, meaning it replicates the data you provide to the cluster across multiple physical servers.
 Replication ensures that your data will be available exactly when you need it.
 To provide additional reliability, all update requests are handled through proxy servers, which abstract the actual data storage to provide the highest levels of fault tolerance.
 Object Storage is run on a RESTful interface.

 The primary use of Object Storage is the long-term storage of static data.
 SoftLayer customers use Object Storage in a variety of ways, but use the system most commonly for:

 Although Object Storage is based on OpenStack’s Swift, we offer many value-added features that are unique to Object Storage.
 Among them are:

 Quickly access information through user-defined metadata key-value pairs, file names or unique identifiers.

 Storage clusters located in North America, Europe and Asia.
 With all clusters connected via SoftLayer’s private network, you are guaranteed secure data replication and transfer.

 Data is written multiple times per cluster with self-healing capabilities to immediately restore data in the event of drive failure.

 Flexible Data Distribution